majidasgari/ParsNER/README.md

 ## Precedence feature
 We added a new post-tagging phase to Stanford software which does not exist in any previous NER systems.
 In many types of texts, especially in news texts, the writer mentions a person as an introduction and mentions to that name many times in continue of the text.
 For example, a writer named Barack Obama on the first line with its job title, and uses Obama in the rest of the text.
 For a sequence tagger, detection of a full name like “Barack Obama” as is very easier than a single word mention like “Obama”; Because we have a sequence of first name and surnames in full names.
 We invented the “precedent” option to handle such cases.
 To apply this intuition, we added the post-tag phase to the Stanford NER software, in this phase, algorithm stores all words of last N person names in a list (precedent-list) and when it encountered with an O tag in next words, replace O with PERS if the word existed in current precedent-list.

+## Social Data
+In recent years, emojis have become very popular in social media.
+Also, hashtags and mentions have become standard in many social networks.
+An option has been added to ParsNER to handle these cases.
+These options are applied in these conditions:

+* If an emoji has been placed in the beginning, ending of the middle of another word, will be replaced to empty characters.
+* hash and at sign characters are removed from all hashtags and mentions.
+* underline character is replaced with a space character in all mentions or hashtags.

 # How to Build/RUN

 for training in IDE: